kubeflow/blog/README.md

 3. Test your blog post locally to ensure that it renders appropriately.
 4. Open a pull request referencing your issue.
 2. A group of designated subject matter experts will review.
-3. A Google representitive will provide the final approval.
+3. A Google representative will provide the final approval.